someobserver/recurgence/explanations/e/entropy/index.md

 In Recurgence, entropy is both a physical and semantic force: it erodes structure from the top down, threatens the stability of meaning, and represents the default state absent active coherence.

-Understanding entropy is crucial because **every system that survives does so by developing mechanisms to resist, channel, or metabolize entropic pressure.**
+Understanding entropy is vital because **every system that survives does so by developing mechanisms to resist, channel, or metabolize entropic pressure.**

 ## Mathematical Context